How are birthdays celebrated in Israel?

 The Munkatcher rebbe opened his talk by declaring in no uncertain terms that there is no evidence of a Jewish custom to celebrate birthdays.
 He continued by citing the Talmudic passages where the sages state that it would be better for a Jew to have never been born (B. Eruvin 13b).

-READ ALSO: How close can you survive a grenade?
+READ ALSO: How do you liven up a boring meeting?

 What is the Jewish 16th birthday called?